If you own a rental apartment in Dubai

 6. Conduct a reference check:

 Ask for a list of past employers.
 Call them.
-Fire away questions.
+Fire away questions before hiring in dubai.
 Here are few examples.
 When did she start working for you?
 What was the age of your child(ren)?
 What did you like most about her?
 What were her drawbacks?
 Was she dependable?
 How did she handle a crisis situation?
 Why did she leave?
 Would you rehire her?